josepablobermudezm/josepablobermudezm/README.md

 - 👋 Hi, I’m @josepablobermudezm
-- 👀 I’m interested in Web Development
+- 👀 I’m interested in Data Science
-- 🌱 I’m currently learning AngularJS
+- 🌱 I’m currently learning Machine Learning
 - 💞️ I’m looking to collaborate on different projects that I'm passionate about
 - 📫 How to reach me: You can email me at josepablobermudezm@gmail.com